Object: Portrait of Corporal Herbert Henry Brooks, service number 10/735.

 Herbert enlisted at Awapuni Camp on 18 September 1914.
 He gave his occupation as "railway surfaceman", based at Turangarere on the Main Trunk line near Taihape, although it appears that Herbert had also worked for the Post Office in Whanganui.
 He gave his next-of-kin as his mother living at Ohingaiti.
 Herbert's father, John Henry Brooks, was Headmaster of the Ohingaiti School, and had been a Volunteer soldier in England.

-A report about Henry's war experiences was published in the 'Wanganui Chronicle' newspaper of 20 October 1915:
+A report about Herbert's war experiences was published in the 'Wanganui Chronicle' newspaper of 20 October 1915:

 'Amongst those who are returning invalided from Gallipoli is Corporal H.H.
 Brooks.
 Brooks was for some years in the Wanganui Post Office, and was known among his friends as "Bert" or "Brookie."